Tolaro-git/SlayTheSpireMods/README.md

 Fork this, and notify me via the workshop page once you are done.

-If you need additional help, ask here or catch me on Discord: https://discord.gg/GAnNc6d23Y
+If you need any further help, ask here or catch me on Discord: https://discord.gg/GAnNc6d23Y

 # Translation Guide